mendix/docs/content/developerportal/mendix-profile/index.md

 The Mendix Platform stores certain personal information about you.
 You can view this information by clicking  **View Audit Trail** in the **Personal Information Stored by Mendix**

 {{% alert type="info" %}}
-Mendix has been tracking these data changes since November, 2018.
+Mendix has been tracking these data changes since November 2018.
 {{% /alert %}}

 #### 10.7.4 Removing your account